basecamp/highrise-api/sections/categories.md

 </#{type}-category>
 ```

-Color should be a [web color in hexadecimal format](http://en.wikipedia.org/wiki/Web_colors), e.g., ffcc33.
+Color is optional.
+If provided, it should be a [web color in hexadecimal format](http://en.wikipedia.org/wiki/Web_colors), e.g., ffcc33.
+Defaults to 000000 (black).

 **Response:**